 Guiding Emotions

-My doctoral research in anthrozoology, at the University of Exeter, aims to define and analyse the emotional labour of guide dogs and their instructors, with a guide dog school in Ireland acting as a case study.
+My doctoral research in anthrozoology, at the University of Exeter, defines the humane emotional labour learned and performed by guide dogs and their instructors during their shared work-lives.

 "Jingle Bells": How do bells affect the well-being, safety, and identity of guide dog teams?